-The following describes the process and requirements for admission to Grace's Master of Arts program in Bible and Clinical Mental Health Counseling.
-Applicants to the Fast-Track to Teaching Certification Program will follow similar admissions requirements.
-Applicants should be aware that various departments may have varying expectations because of special needs of those departments.
+The following describes the process and requirements for admission to Grace University's graduate programs.
+Applicants should be aware that various departments may have varying expectations and additional requirements because of special needs of those departments.
 Applicants are advised to review the information provided below and to consult departmental handbooks for further information on admissions.